ana-lazarova/copyrightexceptions.eu/content/implementations/LU/dsm8.md

 - works used must be permanently held in beneficiaries' collections
 - there must be no sufficiently representative collective management body to manage the use of the works
 - the author must have not excluded their works from the application of the exception
 remarks: "In 2022, the national legislator added a general rule in a new paragraph 4 of art.10, according to which all exceptions are imperative (non-overriddable by contract).<br /><br/>The scope of the exception is extended to neighbouring rights under art.
 46(2) - for performers, phonogram and film producers; art.
 55 refers to art.
 46 for broadcasters and art.56bis(3) - for ress publishers.
 The exception also covers the sui generis database right (art.
 68(2)).
-All exceptions apply mutatis mutandis to the distribution right."
+All exceptions apply mutatis mutandis to the distribution right.<br /><br/>Notwithstanding its broad scope and imperative nature, the exception does not appear to extend to acts of reproduction, which warrants a slightly lower score."
 link: https://legilux.public.lu/eli/etat/leg/loi/2001/04/18/n2/consolide/20220409
 ---